B0-B/noledger.io/README.md

 <h2 align=center><strong>noledger</strong></h2>

 A secure messaging protocol influenced by public ledger technology.
-Chat clients connect through Diffie-Hellman key exchange and messages are broadcasted publicly in RSA cipher form and can be decrypted only by those who own a private key which corresponds to their address (public key).
-This improves standard e2e security protocols as there are no sender, nor receiver nodes to which encrpyted packages can be traced back.
+Chat clients connect through Diffie-Hellman key exchange and messages are broadcasted publicly in RSA cipher form and are requested by every client but can be decrypted only by those who own a private key which corresponds to their address (public key).
+There are no sender, nor receiver nodes to which encrpyted packages can be traced back.

 Read the full [article](https://github.com/B0-B/noledger/blob/main/docs/paper.md).